 Names: Your doctor might suggest one of these alpha-blockers:

 - Doxazosin (Cardura)

 - Silodosin (Rapaflo)

 These stop your body from creating one of the hormones that makes your prostate larger.
 They prevent growth and in some cases even shrink it.
 This can improve your urine flow and ease other BPH symptoms as well.
 They seem to be most helpful to men with very large prostates.

 These drugs have two other benefits as well.
 They may:

 - Lower the odds that BPH will lead to other problems, such bladder damage

 - Make you less likely to need surgery

 It can take up to 6 months to see the full effects of 5-ARIs, and you have to keep taking them to get results.

-Other side effects when men take it may include:
+Side effects when men take it include: